Adjustable Gastric Band

 The gastric band assists patients to lose weight in two ways:

-- By restricting the amount of food you can eat at one sitting.
-The placement of the band creates a small pouch at the top of the stomach, smaller than a golf ball.
-This pouch holds less than 1/2 cup of food, whereas the typical stomach can hold up to 1 litre.
+- By restricting the amount of food you can eat in one sitting.
+The band creates a small pouch at the top of the stomach that collects food after swallowing.
+It is smaller than a golf ball and can hold less than ½ a cup of food (whereas a typical stomach can hold up to 1 litre).

-- By making you feel satisfied faster and for longer.
-The action of each bolus, or mouthful of food moving through the band stimulates the afferent nerve endings (nere endings around the band) to send a message to your brain indicating you are full.
+- By making you feel fuller faster and for longer.
+The action of each mouthful of food pushing against the band as it moves through it stimulates nearby nerves to send a message to your brain that the stomach is full.

-It is important to remember that surgery is a TOOL for weight loss.
-It is vital that eating behaviours are modified to get the best result from the procedure.
-It is important to eat a variety of protein, vegetables and fruit, limit your intake of calorie dense foods and liquids and to slow your speed of eating.
-If eating behaviours are not adapted after surgery, weight loss will be limited or weight regain can be possible in the future.
-More detailed information about correct eating behaviours will be covered during your visit with the dietitian.
+It is important to remember that surgery is a tool to assist your weight loss journey and not the whole solution.
+It is vital that healthy lifestyle behaviours are practiced to get the best result from the procedure.
+Eating a variety of vegetables, fruits and lean proteins as well as limiting your intake of high-calorie foods such as sweets, fast food and sugary-drinks will maximise your weight loss after surgery.
+If eating behaviours are not adapted after surgery, weight loss will be slowed and limited and weight regain can occur in the future.
+More detailed information regarding healthy eating behaviours will be provided during your visit with the dietitian.

 Expected weight loss